-When searching for books on First Nations you will find a variety of different headings and words are used.
+When searching for books on Indigenous Peoples you will find a variety of different headings and words are used.

 Historically the bulk of materials were catalogued under the subject heading of Indians of North America

 KPU Library has begun a long process of Indigenizing our collection.
 KPU Library Cataloguers are undertaking a phased project to decolonize the name and subject terms for Indigenous peoples and topics.
 Several other BC libraries have already done some work in this area and we will follow their lead.
 The UBC Xwi7Xwa Library has created a list of Names for BC First Nations.
 The Greater Victoria Public Library has built upon the work done at Xwi7Xwa, and also work performed by the Manitoba Archival Information Network at the University of Manitoba, to create a list of alternative terms for use as the authorized headings of Indigenous names and topics.
 Canadiana Online will also be working with the Greater Victoria Public Library’s list of terms to Indigenize the metadata of the digitized Canadiana documentary heritage.
 In addition, the Canadian Federation of Library Associations’ Indigenous Matters Committee’s – Red Team-Joint Working Group on Classification and Subject Headings and the National Indigenous Knowledge and Language Alliance (NIKLA) have released the First Nations, Métis, and Inuit – Indigenous Ontology (FNMIIO) which will also be a reference for us when treating names not found on the UBC Xwi7Xwa and GVPL lists.